USSF-ORBIT/ussf-portal/docs/eng-playbook.md

 We pin our image versions rather than `:latest`.
 For 3rd party applications (Mongo, PostgreSQL, Redis, etc.), we try and use the same version that's available on our hosting provider.

 We use [Trivy](https://github.com/aquasecurity/trivy) in a GitHub Action to scan our container for vulnerabilities.

+### Direnv

+We use a shell extension called [direnv](https://direnv.net/).
+This makes managing environment variables and secrets easier.
+It's likely no tooling or workflow in this project would work without it.

+### Make

+Make is powerful, but like anything else, it can become a Hydra, it can become very complex.
+Use sparingly.
+Be kind to your peers.

 ## Git